 The Student and Exchange Visitor Program (SEVP) regularly monitors trends in the international student community.
-The I-901 Student and Exchange Visitor Information System (SEVIS) fee, student employment, and Form I-515A, "Notice to Student or Exchange Visitor," continue to be hot topics for international students.
+The I-901 Student and Exchange Visitor Information System (SEVIS) Fee, student employment, and Form I-515A, "Notice to Student or Exchange Visitor," continue to be hot topics for international students.
 To ensure international students remain compliant with federal rules and regulations, we want to remind designated school officials (DSOs) of the following tips and best practices:

-Tip Number One: Remind students to pay the I-901 SEVIS fee on their current SEVIS ID to ensure smooth travel
+Tip Number One: Remind students to pay the I-901 SEVIS Fee on their current SEVIS ID to ensure smooth travel.
+The SEVIS ID must correspond to the Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status," the student uses to enter the United States.

-- If a returning student receives a new SEVIS record with a new SEVIS ID, the student is required to pay the I-901 SEVIS fee for the new SEVIS ID. - Remember, this fee is different than the one that transfers from an unused SEVIS ID to a new SEVIS ID as an Initial student.
-If a student has questions concerning their eligibility for a fee transfer, he or she may contact the SEVP Response Center by phone at 703-603-3400 or by email at SEVP@ice.dhs.gov. - In the case of a returning student with a different SEVIS ID, paying the I-901 SEVIS fee before traveling will facilitate a smooth re-entry into the United States.
+- If a returning student receives a new Form I-20 with a new SEVIS ID, the student is required to pay the I-901 SEVIS Fee again.
+In most situations, the I-901 SEVIS Fee cannot be transferred from a student's previous SEVIS record to a new record that the student will use or has used to enter the United States and maintain nonimmigrant student status. - A student can request an I-901 SEVIS Fee transfer only when he or she received multiple Forms I-20 while in Initial status, and the I-901 SEVIS Fee is attached to a Form I-20/SEVIS record that was not used to receive a visa and enter the United States. - For questions concerning a student's eligibility for a fee transfer, contact the SEVP Response Center by phone at 703-603-3400 or 800-892-4829, or via email at SEVP@ice.dhs.gov. - In the case of a returning student with a different SEVIS ID, the student should pay the I-901 SEVIS Fee before traveling and/or their visa interview to facilitate a smooth re-entry into the United States.

-Tip Number Two: Remember important information regarding authorized periods of optional practical training (OPT)
+Tip Number Two: Remember important information regarding authorized periods of optional practical training (OPT).